FPA Financial Planning Day - Free Financial Help from the Experts!

 The event will also feature a series of free classroom-style workshop presentations addressing key financial planning topics, including: Retirement Planning and Estate Planning.

 Walk-ins are still welcome, but admission will be granted first to those who have registered online.
-Online registration is now closed.

 Faced with mounting debt, rising costs of college, retirement and healthcare, many individuals need advice on how to plan and manage their finances wisely.
 As millions struggle to find trustworthy information and resources, the role of CERTIFIED FINANCIAL PLANNER™ professionals become even more critical.
 FPA is an organization that closes the gap – through resources, advocacy and public education.